aresta/OSM_Extract/README.md

 It produces custom text files with the vectorial data of the features: lines and polygons, with the style information.

-The map files are organized in a folders structure.
+The map files are organized in a folder tree structure.
 Each folder contains several map files and has a custom name that defines the offset position of the map files in the folder.

 Each file contains the vectorial data of an area of approximately 4x4 Kms.